dbudzik/project9_SHM/manuscript.md

 **Force Input**

 Ambient vibration was inputted into the structure by two types of forced excitations.
-The forced exci- tation cases consider both impact hammer tests, and broadband excitations provided by an electrodynamic shaker.
+The forced excitation cases consider both impact hammer tests, and broadband excitations provided by an electrodynamic shaker.
 The choice of these two methods is to simulate the structure's response during an earthquake.

 ### 2.4 Motivation behind the project on structural damage detection
-Numerous structural health monitoring algorithms have been developed and been implemented on experimental and full-scale structure.Because the techniques are applied to different structures under various conditions, the relative merits of each algorithm are not obvious.
+Numerous structural health monitoring algorithms have been developed and been implemented on experimental and full-scale structure.
+Because the techniques are applied to different structures under various conditions, the relative merits of each algorithm are not obvious.
 Thus, the community would benefit from a comparison of several algorithms when applied to the same problems.

 # 3. Exploratory Data Analysis